andrew/ultimate-awesome/README.md

 - [awesome-feathersjs](https://github.com/feathersjs/awesome-feathersjs) - A list of awesome things related to FeathersJS.
 - [Awesome-CLIP](https://github.com/yzhuoning/Awesome-CLIP) - Awesome list for research on CLIP (Contrastive Language-Image Pre-Training).
 - [awesome-mobile-ctf](https://github.com/xtiankisutsa/awesome-mobile-ctf) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
+- [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
+Most of them are android based due to the popularity of the platform. .
 - [awesome-adonisjs](https://github.com/adonisjs-community/awesome-adonisjs) - A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources from the AdonisJS ecosystem.
 - [awesome-vmp](https://github.com/lmy375/awesome-vmp) - 虚拟化保护（VMP壳）分析相关资料.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.